 This streamlined shooter takes the best of the older Strongarm model and switches it up with some new design features and an improved look and feel.

-I this review I will walk you through some of the key features of the Disruptor, and how it fares against the previous N-Strike model and other similar blasters.
+In this review, I will walk you through some of the key features of the Disruptor, and how it fares against the previous N-Strike model and other similar blasters.

 What Is the Nerf N-Strike Elite Disruptor?